vkleen/serenity/README.md

 [![ci-badge][]][ci] [![docs-badge][]][docs] [![guild-badge][]][guild] [![crates.io version]][crates.io link] [![rust 1.37.0+ badge]][rust 1.37.0+ link]

-# serenity
+# serenity - client fork

 ![serenity logo][logo]

+This is a fork of `serenity-rs/serenity` that has tweaks for making custom clients and probably violates Discord TOS.

+If you want to make a bot, use the upstream version.

+**This repo is not stable** and is often rebased onto upstream.

 Serenity is a Rust library for the Discord API.

-This is a fork of `serenity-rs/serenity` that has tweaks for making custom clients

 View the [examples] on how to make and structure a bot.